Department: Aviation and Aerospace Science

 Tanya Bulleigh

-Tanya Bulleigh is an affiliate professor in the Department of Aviation and Aerospace Science at Metropolitan State University of Denver.
-She currently works as a ground controller at the Johnson Space Center for the government contractor KBR Careers.
-She also is a commercial airline pilot for United Airlines.
+Tanya Bulleigh is an adjunct professor in the Department of Aviation and Aerospace Science at Metropolitan State University of Denver.